danielfrees/mlpremier/README.md

 Here we present a groundbreaking model for forecasting English Premier League (EPL) player performance using convolutional neural networks (CNNs).
-We evaluate Ridge regression, Light-
-GBM and CNNs on the task of predicting upcom- ing player FPL score based on historical FPL data over the previous weeks.
+We evaluate Ridge regression, Light-GBM and CNNs on the task of predicting upcoming player FPL score based on historical FPL data over the previous weeks.
 Our baseline models,
 Ridge regression and LightGBM, achieve solid performance and emphasize the importance of